pancelor/bubble-cat/README.md

 ## how to dev

 * load min.p8 in pico-8
-* edit min.lua in text editor
+* edit min.lua in a text editor
-* run [compress.sh] to shorten varnames; copy into tweet.p8 for final testing
+* run compress.sh to shorten varnames; copy into twitter / tweet.p8 for final testing

 ## files